044Aryan/CLOUD_IA-MAIN/README.md

+## 21BCP222
-# Three-Tier Application with Docker
+# Buidling a frontend , backend and database alongside integrating all with Docker

-This repository contains a three-tier application built using Docker, utilizing a multi-container setup.
+This repository contains a application built using Docker, utilizing a multi-container setup.
 The application consists of three layers: presentation layer, application layer, and data layer.

 ## Architecture Overview